 Realize value at inflection — commercialize directly, partner, or exit through M&A or IPO.
 Optionality is structural, not pre-committed.

-A two-layer operating system that compounds across every asset the platform owns.
+A two-engine operating system that compounds across every asset the platform owns.

 Portfolio prioritization.
 Capital allocation against milestone gates.
 Asset-level risk management.
 Cross-Telanode learning loops.